marianacode/Homework-9/README.md

 ![Profile Image](https://github.com/marianacode.png?size=50)

-View the project in GitHub at: undefined
+View the project in GitHub at: (https://marianacode.github.io/README-Generator/)

-If you have any questions, contact the author directly at marygmaciel@gmail.com.
+If you have any questions, contact the author directly at email@gmail.com.